Jump to: Central | North | South | East | West

 Manicomio

-Tucked in away from the roar of supercard down the King's Road, Manicomio has an expansive terrace on Duke of York Square with room for 100 diners.
-Whether you're nibbling on Truffled Gorgonzola Crostini or settling down for a larger bowl of great pasta, this is a lovely spot.
+Tucked in away from the roar of supercars down the King's Road, Manicomio has an expansive terrace on Duke of York Square with room for 100 diners.
+Whether you're nibbling on truffled gorgonzola crostini or settling down for a larger bowl of great pasta, this is a lovely spot (plus the whole restaurant has had a recent refurb).

 Rainproof?
 Extra large parasols cover pretty much all of the terrace.